Adelic line bundles on quasi-projective varieties: Essentially quasi-projective schemes

 Now we have the following variant of Lemma \ref{effectivity normal} for non-normal schemes.

-\begin{lem} Let $i':X\to \CX'$ and $i:X\to \CX$ be pro-open immersions of integral noetherian schemes, and let $\psi:\CX'\to \CX$ be a birational and proper morphism such that $i\circ \psi=i'$.
+\begin{lem} Let $i':X\to \CX'$ and $i: X\to \CX$ be pro-open immersions of integral noetherian schemes, and let $\psi:\CX'\to \CX$ be a birational and proper morphism such that $i\circ \psi=i'$.
 Assume that $\CX$ is integrally closed in $X$.
-Let $\CD$ be a Cartier divisor over $\CX$.
-Then the following are equivalent: \begin{enumerate}[(1)] \item $\CD$ is effective over $\CX$; \item $\psi^*\CD$ is effective over $\CX'$; \end{enumerate} \end{lem} \begin{proof} It is trivial that (1) implies (2).
+Let $\CD$ be a Cartier divisor on $\CX$.
+Then the following are equivalent: \begin{enumerate} \item $\CD$ is effective on $\CX$; \item $\psi^*\CD$ is effective on $\CX'$; \end{enumerate} \end{lem} \begin{proof} It is trivial that (1) implies (2).
 For the opposite direction, replace $\CX'$ by its normalization in $X$, and apply Lemma \ref{effectivity}. \end{proof}

-\subsection{Adelic divisors}
+\section{Adelic divisors}

 \kkk Let $X$ be a flat and essentially quasi-projective integral scheme over $k$.
-The goal of this section is to define adelic divisors over $X$.
+The goal of this section is to define adelic divisors on $X$.
 We will start the definition for a quasi-projective variety over $k$, and the general case is obtained as a direct limit over all quasi-projective models.